Qase/KotlinLogger/README.md

 //Use of SendLogDialogFragment
 //It can send zip of logs to email or save to sd card
-//WRITE_EXTERNAL_STORAGE permission is needed if you want to save lgos to sd card SendLogDialogFragment.newInstance("your@email.com", deleteLogs = true).show(supportFragmentManager, "TAG")
+//WRITE_EXTERNAL_STORAGE permission is needed if you want to save logs to sd card SendLogDialogFragment.newInstance("your@email.com", deleteLogs = true).show(supportFragmentManager, "TAG")
 ```
 <img src="github/dialog.png" width="250">